stb5585/Dungeon-Crawl/README.md

 - races.py
     - File that outlines the various racial options when creating a new character
 - README.md
-    - General desciption of program
+    - General description of program
 - spells.py
     - Main file for controlling spells and skills of the character classes
 - storyline.py
     - File that is primarily used for user-input function; will eventually house the storyline
 - town.py
-    - Controls the iteractions of the character while in town
+    - Controls the interactions of the character while in town
 - tutorial.py
     - File that controls the tutorial; not yet implemented
 - world.py